vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 To sum up, in the context of SLR, the test on the correlation coefficient and the t-test on the slope parameter relate to the significance of regression.
 Failing to reject $H_0: \beta_1 = 0$ and $H_0: \rho = 0$ implies that there is no linear relationship between the predictor and the response.

 #### Normality of residuals
-To validate whether our residuals are normally distributed, we can either construct a normal quantile-quantile plot and/or conduct the Shapiro-Wilk test on the standardized residuals.
+To validate whether our residuals are normally distributed, we can either construct a normal quantile-quantile plot and/or conduct a hypothesis test for normality such as the Shapiro-Wilk test (if the dataset we are using has less than 50 observations) or the Kolmogorov-Smirnovon test (if there are more than 50 observations in the dataset) on the standardized residuals.
 The standardized residuals are given as:

 $$
+\tag{1.14}
 d_i = \frac{y_i - \hat{y}_i}{\sqrt{MSE}} = \frac{y_i - \hat{y}_i}{\sqrt{SS_E / (n-2)}}
 $$

 with $MSE$ is the mean square error.
 If the standardized residuals fall approximately along a straight line, which represents the theoretical value from the hypothesized distribution $\mathcal{N}(0,\sigma^2)$, in the normality plot, we conclude that there is no severe departure from normality.
-We can also construct a histogram of residuals to further assess whether the errors are normally distributed.
+We can also construct a histogram of standardized residuals to further assess whether the errors are normally distributed.

 To sum up, in practice we usually combine both the visual approach (constructing the normality plot) and the hypothesis test approach to validate this assumption.